 Up-to-date available hospital wide for residents and physicians

 Applicants must be graduates of an ACPE-accredited School of Pharmacy and Licensed to practice pharmacy or eligible for licensure in the State of Texas (Pharmacy license must be obtained within 90 days of beginning the program).

 - Evidence of participation in the NMS- ASHP Resident Matching Program

 - Due Jan.
 12.

 Pharmacy Student Rotations

 Corpus Christi Medical Center is rotation site for pharmacy students.
 We are currently affiliated with Texas A&M Health Science Center, and the University of Colorado Health Science Center.
 We accept 2nd year pharmacy students for IPPE and 4th year pharmacy students for APPE rotations.
-During these rotations, pharmacy students have the opportunity to work with residents, while rotating in areas such as Antimicrobial Stewardship, critical care, cardiology, medicine, psychiatry, surgery, pharmacy operations, health-system, informatics, and management.
+During these rotations, pharmacy students have the opportunity to work with residents, while rotating in areas such as cardiology, critical care, emergency medicine, infectious disease, antimicrobial stewardship, hematology-oncology, neonatal intensive care, internal medicine, pharmacy operations, health-system, informatics and management.